How to Manage Revenue Recognition in Salesforce | With Examples

 Chargeable proof of concept

 The primary opportunity stays open when you win the proof-of-concept deal.
-That’s because the customer hasn’t committed to the longer-term arrangement yet-it depends on the outcome of the proof-of-concept.
+That's because the customer hasn't committed to the longer-term arrangement yet; it depends on the outcome of the proof of concept.

-As a result, you have a combination of won schedules (i.e. revenue you can recognize) and pipeline schedules (potential revenue you cannot yet recognize) on the same account, albeit on two different opportunities.
+As a result, you have a combination of won schedules (i.e., revenue you can recognize) and pipeline schedules (potential revenue you cannot yet recognize) on the same account, albeit on two different opportunities.
 Winning the primary deal means recognizing the revenue on the second opportunity.

 No charge period